 - Send a monthly box of fun.
 You can find a monthly subscription box for just about anything nowadays, from art projects to science experiments.
 This makes it one of the most flexible gifts for kids who have everything.
 And even though you’re technically gifting a subscription box to the kids, parents benefit too because you’re helping keep the kids busy with a new project once a month!
 Here are a few of the most popular subscription boxes for kids:

 - Kiwi Crates – These monthly hands-on projects are perfect for curious kids, kids who love science, creative kids, kids who love to tinker, and more…in other words, every kid.
 We received this as a gift last year, and my kids run to the mailbox on the day it’s due to arrive every month.
-From toddlers to preschoolers and grade schoolers to tweens and beyond, these boxes come custom tailored for every age group – even newborn!
-(Ages 0-16)
+From toddlers to preschoolers and grade schoolers to tweens (and beyond!), these boxes come custom tailored for every age group.
+To get 30% off your first Kiwi Crate subscription box, click here and use the coupon code SHARE30.
+(Ages 0-18)

 - Little Passports – Every month, kids get a letter from fictional pen pals who travel the world, learning about other cultures along the way.
 Kids receive a passport and wall map to help them follow along, as well as fun activities, souvenirs from each month’s destination, and more.
 (Ages 3-13)